earthcube/geocodes/docs/index.md

 * how to setup the UI
 * how to reconfigure the UI

+!!! warn "Clean Machine"
+    These are instructions for a clean machine.
+Your mileage will vary if you are trying to install this stack on a developers workstation.
+    If you are experienced, then you can probably deploy the docker stacks on a server with docker running.
+    The stack uses treafik labels to manage the roures between the web server and the containers.
+It is not a task for the faint of heart, but IMOHO, it is more automatic that nginx or caddy reverse proxy routing. and allows us to deploy 'tenant' client stacks using configured data steores for each client in the services stack.
+    Probably can be done with helm charts.

 ### Requirements prior to starting

 Three sections to know prior to installing
 * All
 * Production